KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 The following guide explains [how to create a signature using a DID with DIDSign](https://kilt-protocol.org/files/How-to-Guide-DIDsign.pdf).

 Once the document has been signed, the signature must be made available to others to verify.
-The easiest way to do this is to store it somewhere publicly accessible, e.g., on IPFS or as a GitHub gist.
+Storing the document and signature publicly is necessary this can be done in a variety of ways such as IPFS or as a GitHub gist or cloud provider.
-This must include the document and signature.
+The storage must include the document and signature.
-The method of storing the document and the signature can vary, however, we recommend using IPFS or an equivelant such as Crust.
+The document and signature must be easily accessable, however, we recommend using IPFS or an equivelant such as Crust.

 Please include how to verify and download the necessary documents.
 The following is an example done by BOTLabs GmbH.